Xeus-Territory/obsidian_world/content/Tech Second Brain/Operation System/Windows/Powershell script collection.md

 ---
+title: Powershell script collection
 tags:
+  - command
   - powershell
   - DIY
-  - azure-devops
-  - runners
+  - devops
-title: Build Azure Agent with .NET Core by Powershell
 ---
+# Build Azure Agent with .NET Core by Powershell

 >[!summary]
 >This article will tell you how to use powershell script below, why it creates and release.
 Go check it in article ▶️ ▶️ [Setup the virtual machine Linux and Windows for Agents and Azure-Pipelines](https://hackmd.io/@XeusNguyen/S1BrSRPW6)